A few questions with one word answers.

 You score against par but this is for the overall competition.
 There are many other competitions and each team can create and host competitions as a method to earn a profit for their team.

-Another explanation of par.
-If you are in the first 100 people and have paid $150/day to compete, you have made enough money to lower your expenses to $90/per person per day.
-By the second year you break even and the third year you earn $90/day.
+Another explanation of Par is that you have made enough money to lower your expenses to $90/per person per day in year one, by the second year you break even and the third year you earn $90/day.

 Why don’t you take donations?

-There are two reasons.
+There are two reasons we do not take donations to support people with special needs.
 Our main reason is that we want people to start businesses to employ special populations and improve their overall quality of life.
-Donations are a one-time fix and don’t keep you focused on finding solutions which can be more valuable than a one-time donation.
-If you want to donate $1 or more to your favorite team, you will be a sponsor instead of being a donor.
+Donations are a one-time fix and don’t keep you focused on finding solutions that can be more valuable than a one-time donation.
+If you want to donate $1 or more to your favorite team, please consider being a sponsor instead of being a donor and forget about taking a tax write-off.
 You may get your name, comment or recognition on the list of their sponsors.
-If you want to spend money the team might send you a thank-you note, T-shirt or whatever reward they develop.
+If you want to spend money the team might have products or services you can buy or they might send you a thank-you note, T-shirt or whatever reward they develop.
 It is up to them.

-The other reason is the tax advantage for our 30 teams.
-Each of our 30 teams is operating a business.
-They are not on vacation donating money.
+The other reason is the tax advantage for our 30 teams when they operate a business instead of a charity.
 They have three years to turn a profit and get paid to have adventures or their business is disqualified from this competition.
 In the meantime, by working at their own tropical adventure business for one or two weeks a year they may be able to deduct all of their business expenses from their usual job.
 Even though this looks like they are having a lot of fun on vacation, they are engaged in business activities.
 If in three years, they do turn a profit, then they are being paid for a fun part time job supporting a cause they believe in.
 Being paid to go on tropical adventures is a great reward for supporting special populations and it will in turn keep their hero employed.
 You also have the satisfaction in knowing that it is you that created the reward while supporting a cause you believe in.
-Improving the life of your hero better than anyone else is the real competition.
+Improving the life of your hero better than anyone else is the real competition for what seems like an impossible business goal.

 What kind of business expenses could I deduct from my taxes?

 You and your team decide that.
-Your normal business overhead, utilities and costs such as buying scuba, sailing or adventure gear, paying for air fare, accommodations, food, training, fuel, travel, depreciation on buildings, vehicles and all the other long list of tax deductible expenses are typical deductions you could use for the taxes you already pay.
+Your normal business overhead, utilities and costs such as buying scuba, sailing or adventure gear, paying for air fare, accommodations, food, training, fuel, travel, depreciation on buildings, vehicles and all the other long list of tax deductible expenses are typical deductions you could use for the taxes you already pay, but that is your decision.

 You may decide to open a landscaping business for your hero or maybe a bakery, bicycle repair shop or dog walking business.
-You would of have all of the expenses you decide on.
+You would of have all of the expenses you decide on that are appropriate for your situation.

-Just like Westinghouse, and many other top corporations, you should try to get all of your taxes back from the taxes you pay.
+Just like Westinghouse, and many other top corporations like Amazon that pay no taxes, you should try to get all of your taxes back from the taxes you already pay.

 How many people are you looking for?